Chiropractic Adjustments in Cary and Apex

 Our chiropractic physicians primarily utilize diversified manual chiropractic adjustments and joint manipulation techniques.
 Diversified chiropractic manipulation is the most common and most researched treatment method to manipulate and mobilize joints, reduce pain, and improve joint function.

-Although we prefer to perform manual chiropractic adjustments some patients prefer a different technique, or their conditions don't allow for manual adjustments.
-For these patients we also offer gentler manipulation techniques such as instrument adjusting (Activator), drop piece adjusting (Thompson Technique), and flexion-distraction (Cox Technique) to accommodate.
-If you're not a candidate for chiropractic treatment or if we don't think your condition is going to respond well to chiropractic care, we always make a proper referral to a medical professional or other professional to address your complaint.
+Some patients prefer more gentle chiropractic adjustments or their conditions aren’t suitable for diversified manipulation.
+For these patients, we also offer gentler manipulation techniques such as instrument adjusting (Activator), drop piece adjusting (Thompson Technique), and flexion-distraction (Cox Technique) to accommodate.
+If you’re not a candidate for chiropractic treatment or if we don’t think your condition is going to respond well to chiropractic manipulation we’ll always refer you to the appropriate healthcare provider.